ANNarchy/ANNarchy-iCub/ReadMe.md

 ## Folder structure
 - Interface_ANNarchy_iCub -> Main folder containing the whole interface
+    - Interface_ANN_iCub
-    - Cython_ext -> Contains the Cython files (pyx, pxd) for wrapping the C++ code for the use in Python
+        - iCub -> Contains the Cython files (pyx, pxd) for wrapping the C++ code for the use in Python (iCub interaction modules)
+        - Sync -> Classes used for synchronized execution of iCub interaction, ANNarchy simulation and further modules
+        - include -> This folder contains the C++ header files for the interface modules.
+            - INI_Reader -> The INI-Reader is an external module, which is used to handle ini-files.
+        - src -> This folder contains the C++ source files for the interface modules.
     - data -> Folder capsulate the data files used by the interface.
         - sensor_positions -> This folder caontains the files from the iCub simulator installation with the position data for the tactile sensors.
         - interface_param.ini -> ini-file with several parameters for the interface